Pragadeee/AWS-Project-4Tier-Application/README.md

 # AWS-Project-4Tier-Application
 This repository provides an end-to-end deployment guide for a PHP mailing application on AWS, designed using a secure, multi-tier architecture.
 The setup includes a VPC with isolated subnets for web, app, and database layers, leveraging Amazon RDS for MySQL, EC2 instances, and S3 for configuration management.

+Implementing a PHP Mailing deployment with a multi-tier architecture on AWS involves creating an isolated network environment that connects frontend and backend servers to a database, ensuring secure and efficient data flow.
+Here’s a more detailed look at each step of the setup:

 STEP 1: Create the Base Networking Infrastructure
 A) Create the VPC Network
 Name: Prod-VPC